Dean of Studies, Learning and Teaching Unit

 Course requirements must be made available to students at the time of enrolment (E/2.1 and E/4.3.3) and are set out in the QUT Handbook.
 Students are eligible to graduate as soon as they have completed all the requirements for the course (E/10.1).

 Course requirements are approved by University Academic Board at the time of approval of the course.
-Specified changes to course requirements can be approved by the faculty academic board in accordance with the curriculum development, approval and accreditation policy (C/4.1).
+Specified changes to course requirements can be approved by the faculty academic board in accordance with the curriculum design, approval and accreditation policy (C/4.1).